University Teaching Hospital

-Historical background of The University Teaching Hospital
+History

 It was built in 1910 with 15 bed capacity and was meant for sick Africans who were only cared for by male orderlies as the hospital had no doctors and nurses.
 With the decision to move the capital city from Livingstone to a much more central Lusaka, plans for a bigger hospital to cater for the increasing number of patients were prepared.
 Therefore, a new hospital was started at present day UTH site in 1934 and became a training hospital in the same year.
 UTH offers both inpatient and outpatient care and is a center for specialist referrals from across the country.

 Location

-UTH is located in the capital city of Lusaka, approximately 4 km east of the city centre.
+UTH is located in Ridgeway in the capital city of Lusaka, approximately 4 km east of the city centre.